Rainicorns/cra-template-flowfact-detail-widget/template/README.md

     This will create an endpoint.
 It will open a browser tab that will error because of the lack of postrobot, but it should be visible in the detail page of your schema.

+    You can optionally include a `--column=[COLUMN INDEX]` flag.
+If none is provided, it will assume the first column.

 1. See your widget in the detail page of the Schema

     If you navigate to the detail of an entity in the schema you've specified, you should see your widget.